nikolap/reframe-utils/README.md

 To begin using the library ensure you have the latest reframe-utils included in your leiningen or boot dependencies and add the following to any namespaces you wish to use the utilities with.

+It's worth noting that all of the utilities in this library can handle namespaced keywords, e.g. :library/books, intelligently.

 Caveat: we assume that your re-frame db is going to be managed as map.
 I mean, I doubt anyone has the audacity to try something crazy and not do that, but who knows!

 `(require [reframe-utils.core :as rf-utils])`